ohtrobinson/ohtrobinson/README.md

 # Hey, I'm Ollie 👋
 I'm a .NET programmer.
-I've been working with C# full-time since January of 2021.
+I'm 17, and I've been working with C# full-time since January of 2021.

 I've also worked with C++, JavaScript, PHP, Python, and OpenGL.